-Due to risks associated with HRT the New Zealand Ministry of Health recommends use of HRT in the lowest possible dose for the shortest possible time, and no longer recommends the use of HRT for the prevention of heart disease
+Due to risks associated with menopausal hormone therapy (MHT) the New Zealand Ministry of Health recommends use of MHT in the lowest possible dose for the shortest possible time, and no longer recommends the use of hormone replacement for the prevention of heart disease

 , oestrogen and progesterone production is reduced.
 Menopausal symptoms, such as hot flushes, sweats, and vaginal dryness, can occur as the body adjusts to these hormonal changes.
 The risk of developing osteoporosis (bone thinning) also increases during menopause.

 The duration of menopausal symptoms varies considerably between women.
 On average, symptoms last for around two years.
 Some women pass through the menopause without noticing any symptoms, while others report severe symptoms.